 There is a small country in the heart of Europe, which doesn’t have high mountains, only 600-1000 metres tall hills.
 There is a small country, which doesn’t have any seaside, its biggest lake, the Balaton is only 10 metres deep.
 But this small country has a more than 21.000 kilometres long marked net of hiking trails.
-This small country has the oldest long distance path in Europe, which was born in 1938, more than 70 years ago.
-This small country is Hungary, and I would like to invite you, visit this country and walk a shorter or bigger distance along its National Blue Trail!
+This small country has the oldest long distance path in Europe, which was born in 1938, almost 80 years ago.
+This small country is Hungary, and I would like to invite you, visit this country and walk a bigger or shorter distance along its National Blue Trail!

 This website is an advertisement, the advertisement of the beautiful Hungarian countryside and the National Blue Trail.
-The editors of this website completed this long route, the travelogues were written and photos were taken on that big hike.
-They have been living in Hungary since their birth, but they recognised this country only on this hike really.
-They felt in love with the mildly waving hills and mountains, friendly people of the small villages, ruins of big fortresses and already forgotten small castles, extinct volcanoes and the whole atmosphere of the Hungarian countryside!
-They thought it is worth bringing their experiences within reach for somebody else.
-They hope the travelogues, the route-altitude profiles, the general information chapter and the other advices will help you, if you decide to visit Hungary, and the National Blue Trail.
+The editor of this website completed twice this long route, the travelogues were written and photos were taken on those big hikes.
+He has been living in Hungary since his birth, but he recognised this country only on these hike really.
+He felt in love with the mildly waving hills and mountains, friendly people of the small villages, ruins of big fortresses and already forgotten small castles, extinct volcanoes and the whole atmosphere of the Hungarian countryside!
+He thought it is worth bringing their experiences within reach for somebody else.
+He hope the travelogues, the route-altitude profiles, the general information chapter and the other advices will help you, if you decide to visit Hungary, and the National Blue Trail.

 If somebody tells about himself/herself in a company in Hungary, that he/she is a hiker, almost sure that the first question will be “And have you completed the Blue Trail?”
 Nearly every Hungarian has heard about this thing.
 The completion of the Blue Trail is an important part in the life of a Hungarian hiker.
 There are 147 checkpoints along the route of the Trail.
 If somebody can collect the stamps of all checkpoints in his personal completion booklet, only in that case is the Blue Trail completed by that person.

-But not the number of the collected stamps is important if you walk along the path of the Trail, but more important thing is to visit the most beautiful natural and built sight of Hungary during the long hike and become familiar the history of this small Middle European country.
-Please, enter the pages of this website, study the route-altitude-profiles, enjoy the travelogues and photos, and if you decide you want to walk on the National Blue Trail, don’t hesitate!
+But not the number of the collected stamps are important, if you walk along the path of the Trail, but more important thing is to visit the most beautiful natural and built sight of Hungary during the long hike and become familiar with the history of this small Middle European country.
+Please, enter the pages of this website, study the route-altitude-profiles, enjoy the travelogues and photos, and if you decide to hike on the National Blue Trail, don’t hesitate!
 Pick up your backpack and come to Hungary!

-If you have any personal comment, question, good or bad opinion about this websites, please, write to the editors!
-They will answer as soon as possible!
-If you think, you make your opinion public, in this case you can do this thing in the Visitors' Book, as well!
+If you have any personal comment, question, good or bad opinion about this websites, please, write to the editor!
+He will answer as soon as possible!
+If you think, make your opinion public, in this case you can do this thing in the Visitors' Book, as well!

 |You should read the Policy of Creative Commons about the copyright licenses.
 Click on the icon for the detailed explanation, please!||